dagda1/blog/source/_posts/2013-03-23-client-side-mvc.markdown

 On the server, the collaborating MVC objects only exist for the length the http request.
 Http is a stateless protocol and this constrains the real mvc pattern that was popularised by smalltalk.
 The views on the server can only receive a request, and dump out some data.

 On the client side, there are no such constraints as the objects can live as long as the browser session.
-What finally triggered off all the right mental associations about client mvc for me is the following statement:
+What finally triggered off all the right mental associations about client side mvc for me is the following statement:
 {%blockquote%}
 a model can notify the view of any changes via the observer pattern.
 {%endblockquote%}
-The inverse of the previous statement is also true in that a view can notify the model of any changes via the observer pattern.

 This is why comparing ember to rails is not entirely accurate, ember is a spin off from sproutcore which had a stated aim of bringing OSX's <a href="https://developer.apple.com/technologies/mac/cocoa.html" target="_blank">cocoa</a> to the browser.

 The best way to flesh this out is with a practical code example.
 The gist below contains about the least amount of code I could write to illustrate how a view is updated with changes to the model and vice versa.
 You can view this code in the following <a href="http://jsfiddle.net/dagda1/EhyMR/7/" target="_blankd">jsfiddle</a>.